Ahexx/Ether/README.md

 # Ether
 This main task of this program to observe the websites defined by the user.
-It is usefull when we don't have a time to check all the time if someone for example respond on forum or we are waiting for special kind of information on the website.
+It is usefull when we don't have time to check if someone for example respond on forum or we are waiting for special kind of information on the website.

 Current version is <b>alpha</b> and it is still in progress.